 Why digital transformation for healthcare isn’t about technology

 But what any digital transformation consultancy will tell you is that a successful digital transformation strategy isn’t just about the technology.
-Indeed, as digital strategist Niall McKeown observes, many digital transformation initiatives fail because they focus on the technology.
+Indeed, as digital strategist Niall McKeown observes, many digital transformation initiatives fail because they solely focus on technology.

 Of course, if it were that simple, all you’d have to do is call the software programmers and hardware installers.
 It’s not that simple, or easy.
 But, as Sullivan notes, “There are project and change management principles that can be applied” to attain a successful digital transformation.
 The first thing to remember is that it isn’t actually about technology, even if adopting including emerging technologies seems the basis of many digital initiatives.

 Technology doesn’t define what you’re doing.
 What you’re doing (or how you need to be doing it) defines what you want the technology to do for you.
 You need to have a big picture of what your healthcare organization seeks to accomplish, then look at how various processes can or should work together collectively to realize those goals.

 Getting the big picture on how you want to transform and what experience you want to provide to patients can help you narrow down how digital technology can be best put to use.

 Here are examples of key questions that help you sketch out that picture:

 - How well are we satisfying our mission in providing patient care and support and in what ways can we improve?